KarthikKadambi/homebase/src/pages/notes/what-is-communication.md

 | **Digital signal** | Discrete 0s and 1s (on/off)       | Computer data |

 When a computer sends data:
-* It encodes bits (1s and 0s) into voltage, light, or radio waves.
+* It encodes bits (1s and 0s) into voltage, light or radio waves
-* The receiver decodes those signals back into bits.
+* The receiver decodes those signals back into bits

 <h3 class="header-branding">🔁 Encoding & Modulation</h3>

 You can think of this as:

-* Turning 0s and 1s into something that can physically travel.
+* Turning 0s and 1s into something that can physically travel
-* Encoding → transforms data into signals (e.g., Manchester, NRZ).
+* Encoding transforms data into signals (e.g., Manchester, NRZ)
-* Modulation → changes a carrier wave to represent data (AM, FM, QAM).
+* Modulation changes a carrier wave to represent data (AM, FM, QAM)

 So when your phone sends data over Wi-Fi or 5G, it’s actually modulating radio waves with bits of information.